TosbackCgusBridge-Bot/CGUs-versions/Hollisterco/Privacy Policy.md

 Hollister Co. limits the number of employees that have access to the databases that contain personal data, and Hollister Co. employees are advised of the importance of confidentiality.
 In addition, it is our policy to never send your payment card number via email.

-In addition, we designed our online store to accept orders only from Web browsers that permit communication through Secure Socket Layer (SSL) technology.
+In addition, we designed our online store to accept orders only from Web browsers that permit communication through Transport Layer Security (TLS) technology.
 Browsers that do not meet this requirement will be prevented from navigating the online store section of our Websites.
 See "Supported Web Browsers" for more information.
 While we implement the above security measures on this site, you should be aware that 100% security is not always possible.

 Supported Web Browsers